Harithab15/HarithaBadisa/README.md

 I bridge the world of **networking and cybersecurity**  passionate about how data moves and how attackers exploit it.
 I enjoy configuring OSPF one day, analyzing Splunk logs the next, and automating firewall rules in between.

-My goal?
-To become the kind of engineer who not only knows how to route packets, but also how to defend them.
+My goal is to become the kind of engineer who not only knows how to route packets, but also how to defend them.

 ---